iWitLab/analyze-chatgpt-discourse-in-twitter/README.md

 In addition, we connect to OpenAI's API to send prompts and questions to the chatbot and record its answers.
 Using these sources, we created a dataset consisting of ~470K tweets, collected between January and June 2023 according to our inclusion criteria based on pre-defined keywords.
 All personal identifiers in the dataset, such ```author_id``` and ```tweet_id``` are anonymized.
-* Note: Full content of the collected tweets cannot be uploaded to comply with Twitter's (Developer Agreement and Policy)[https://developer.twitter.com/en/developer-terms/agreement-and-policy].
+* Note: Full content of the collected tweets cannot be uploaded to comply with Twitter's [Developer Agreement and Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy).

 Several analyses were performed on the collected tweets:
 - Sentiment analysis - each tweet was classified to either positive, negative or neutral sentiment using the [BERTweet model](https://huggingface.co/finiteautomata/bertweet-base-sentiment-analysis) (a RoBERTa model trained on English tweets).